hamza-flutterdev/EZ-Horizon/lib/README.md

-# EZ-Horizon 🌤️
+# EZHorizon-Weather-App 🌤️
-*A Personal Flutter Portfolio Project by Hamza*
+*A Flutter Weather App*

 **EZ-Horizon** is a sleek and lightweight weather application built as part of my personal Flutter portfolio.
-This project showcases my skills in API integration, location-based services, clean UI/UX design, and state management in Flutter.
+This project showcases my skills in API integration, location-based services, clean UI/UX design and state management in Flutter.

 ---